SighticAnalytics/eyescan-solo-sdk-quickstart-app-ios/README.md

-# EyeScan Solo SDK QuickStart app
+# EyeScan Solo SDK QuickStart app for iOS

-The EyeScan Solo SDK QuickStart app is intended to show developers how to integrate [EyeScan Solo SDK](https://github.com/SighticAnalytics/eyescan-solo-sdk-ios).
+The EyeScan Solo SDK QuickStart app is intended to show developers how to integrate [EyeScan Solo SDK for iOS](https://github.com/SighticAnalytics/eyescan-solo-sdk-ios).

 ## Overview